Why Does My Scalp Hurt?

 According to the American Migraine Foundation, people suffering from migraines may even experience pain from a light tap on the shoulder or wearing a hat.
 This pain may feel like it’s coming from the skin, but it’s usually due to mixed up nervous system signals.
 And the more frequently you experience migraines, the more likely you are to have this sensitivity.

-Possible Cause #3 – Overwashing or Underwashing
+Possible cause #3 – Overwashing or underwashing your hair can cause scalp problems

 Hair is very finicky, and it can be difficult to know how often to wash your hair in order to keep it healthy and clean.
 If you are not washing your hair enough, this can contribute to your scalp hurting.
 Your hair won’t get enough stimulation if you are not washing or brushing it regularly.
 This can cause a build-up of oil and flakes in your hair, which will irritate your scalp.